Morning, Thursday, 13th March 2025

 We are pleased to be able to include a keynote session with Fraser McKinlay, Chief Executive, The Promise.

 Delegates will discuss opportunities for multi-agency coordination to ensure than plans continue to progress and how this can best be measured and tracked.
 It comes with the recent publication of Plan 24-30 which sets out roles and responsibilities, changes that might be needed to meet key targets, and deadlines.
-We also expect discussion on implications of measures recently coming into force through the Children (Care and Justice) (Scotland) Act, including the impact of aims to improve support on young people in care and their families.
+We also expect discussion on implications of measures recently coming into force through the Children (Care and Justice) (Scotland) Act, including the impact of aims to improve support for young people in care and their families.

 Discussion is also expected on the forthcoming third report from the Oversight Board for The Promise, which will look in further detail at the pace and progress of strategy implementation.
-The Board’s Chair, David Anderson, is also a keynote speaker at this conference, as is a senior speaker confirmed from the Care Inspectorate.
+The Board’s Chair, David Anderson, is also a keynote speaker at this conference, as is a senior representative confirmed from the Care Inspectorate.

 Further sessions look at how to improve outcomes for care leavers, looking at how to improve education attainment levels, address mental health concerns and stigmatism, alongside increasing access to housing and job opportunities.
 The role of local government and the third sector will be considered, especially in the context of the National Care Service (Scotland) Bill which is currently progressing through the Scottish Parliament, to identify how collaboration and good practice can drive forward meaningful change.

 All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
+As well as key stakeholders, those due to attend include officials from The Scottish Government; Education Scotland; and DCEDIY, ROI.